 Going back to the question in the blog I wrote years ago, where I stated that I can see who you are watching your jewelry.
 After the research, I did for this blog I am not that sure about that statement anymore.

 I don’t know where you come from.
 I don’t know what your tradition, your culture, or maybe ethnicity is.
-I don’t know how much you adapted yourself and what choice you made in wearing your cultural jewelry of not, or only partial.
+I don’t know how much you adapted yourself and what choice you made in wearing your cultural jewelry or not, or only partially.

 The only thing I do know is that I can see your present personal identity, watching your jewelry.
 It might be modern, or jewelry you inherited from your mother or grandmother.
 It might be jewelry, that is traditional to your village or country, and that you only wear on certain traditional occasions.

 I can see your preference for a certain type of jewelry, and I can see whether the jewelry you are wearing is ‘doing something for you’ and making you more beautiful.
 But I cannot see whether the choice you make in jewelry is making you happy or not.
 I only know that when I know you better.